 A Financial Power of Attorney is a document that allows one person (the “Grantor”) to name another (the “Agent”) to make financial decisions on behalf of the Grantor.
 Just like a Will, not everyone needs a fancy or expensive Financial Power of Attorney; it really depends upon your wealth and the complexity of your situation.
-However, at the Law Office of Kevin A. Pollock LLC, we believe everyone should have at least a basic Financial Power of Attorney.
+However, at the The Pollock Firm LLC, we believe everyone should have at least a basic Financial Power of Attorney.
 Here are some of the most important reasons why:

 Common Misconceptions About Financial Powers of Attorneys

 - You will NOT lose control of your finances if you sign a Financial Power of Attorney.
 First, even if you sign a power of attorney, you will still be in control of your assets.
 Second, almost all powers of attorney can be revoked or modified at any time as long as you have capacity.
 So while the Grantor is definitely giving another person access to his or her money, and must be careful in choosing a trusted Agent, the Grantor does NOT lose control of their finances.

 - A Financial Power of Attorney does not replace a Last Will and Testament.
 Many Agents named in a Power of Attorney will try to make bank transfers after the Grantor has passed away.
 The instant the Grantor dies, his or her Power of Attorney is no longer effective.

 - A Financial Power of Attorney does not act as a Health Care Power of Attorney.
 Unless the Power of Attorney is a combined Health Care and Financial Power of Attorney, the Grantor needs another document so that his or her loved ones can access medical information and make medical decisions for the Grantor.